fortinsylvain/MyCpu/README.md

 Before moving to a PCB, I built a **wire-wrap prototype** to test the design on real hardware.
 This stage was essential for debugging the microcode, verifying timing, and refining the instruction set.

 ![Wire-Wrap CPU](cpuPicture1.jpg)

+Here’s a picture of the back — a lot of patience was required!
+Amazingly, it's still holding together and executing code after 30 years.

 ![Wire-Wrap CPU](cpuPicture_back.jpg)

 Wire-wrapping made it easier to make changes during development while still providing a reliable and compact way to interconnect components.